FDA-AI/FDAi/docs/community_directory/CONTRIBUTING.md

-# Contributing to the Decentralized FDA (dFDA) Community Directory
+# Contributing to the FDAi Community Directory

-Thank you for your interest in contributing to the Decentralized FDA (dFDA) Community Directory.
-This document provides guidelines for contributing to the dFDA project.
+Thank you for your interest in contributing to the FDAi Community Directory.
+This document provides guidelines for contributing to the FDAi project.
 By participating in this project, you agree to abide by its terms.

 ## How to Contribute

 ### Getting Started
-1. Familiarize yourself with the dFDA Community Directory by reading the main `README.md`.
+1. Familiarize yourself with the FDAi Community Directory by reading the main `README.md`.
 2. Decide where your contribution fits in the directory structure.

 ### Making Contributions